VRConservation/neca/5_barriers.md

 ## Funding

-- Repayment revenue.
+Repayment revenue.
 Perennially a limitation on water infrastructure projects, collaborative finance strategies also depend on identifiable, sustainable revenue streams that can be allocated to repayment of debt obligations.
 The expectation is that at least some investment repayment will come from the sponsoring/payor agency; an advantage of collaborative finance approaches is that multiple repayment streams may be assembled.

-- Funding limitations.
+Funding limitations.
 State or federal grant or loan programs can be important components of a portfolio of repayment funds.
-However, these programs often have restrictions that limit their applicability, for

-**example, barring repayment of interest on private investments.**
+However, these programs often have restrictions that limit their applicability, for example, barring repayment of interest on private investments.

 ## Sociopolitical Challenges
+Sociopolitical challenges are many:

 - Lack of familiarity.
 Collaborative finance strategies involve outcomes-based or other non-traditional financing structures which are frequently unfamiliar to typical project proponents and developers.